haniehm26/book-genre-classification/data/README.md

-# Book Dataset - Task 1
+# Book Dataset - Cover + Description

 There are 46,226 books in 29 classes.
 This dataset contains book cover images, title, author, description and subcategories for each respective book.